sheaves/birdle/README.md

+# Reactle with Practice Mode

+This is a version of Reactle with Practice Mode (a.k.a. infinite mode).

+Practice mode lets you play an unlimited number of times, without affecting your daily statistics.
+It randomly serves a solution word each time it is refreshed.
+It can be toggled on and off in the Settings menu.

+The rest of the Readme is from the original Reactle Github page.

 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.